A Homeowner’s Guide to Clay Soil Foundation Issues

 Frequently Asked Questions

-Does red clay always cause foundation problems?
+Does red clay always lead to foundation issues?

 No. Red clay does not automatically mean a home will have foundation damage.
 Problems are more likely when expansive clay experiences uneven moisture changes, poor drainage, drought stress, plumbing leaks, or inconsistent support beneath the structure.